netantman/machine-learning/meta-learning/ML-workflow.md

 # Problem Formulation/Definition

 - What is the **core business problem**/**dependent variable** we are trying to model: determine potentially which ML models we need.
-    - Remember to ask **clarifying questions**
+Remember to ask **clarifying questions**
+    - What is the **business use case** for this quantity that we are predicting/estimating?
         - For instance, 'Predicting stock returns': regression; 'Predicting stock price change directions': classification.
+    - At **what frequency** do we need to make predictions?
+    - Could there be **multiple dependent variables**, which makes prediction workload a challenge?
+        - For instance, $10,000$ Walmart product prices daily for the $5,000$ stores in the US.
     - Does it make sense to predict **another, related variable**?

 - What are the right **performance metrics** to satisfy business goals?
     - What value is added for the business?
     - If a wrong prediction is made, how does it impact the business?
 - [Scope](problem-definition/scoping.ipynb) of the project.
     - Are there **benchmarks**?
 Human-level performance?
     - Are there reasons (economically or common-sense) that the data has informative information about the dependent variable?
-        - Is is possible to run a **formal hypothesis testing**, or even **design a controlled experiment**?
-        - If a relationship is confirmed a priori, could there be a possibility that the causal relationship is reversed?
     - How good does it need to be so as to considered a success?
 What is the **hurdle rate**?
 - System Limitations
     - What is the **budget**?